Teradata/developer-resources/docs/manage-ai-unlimited/add-collaborators-to-a-project.md

 # Add collaborators to a project

-[not the magic command, but what's really happening here... what do they need to know - anything?]
+***not just the magic commands, but what's really happening here... what do they need to know?***

+***project owner can add collaborators, and we will automate creating them inside the engine (this gives them automated engine experience) - Artur will write this up***